Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 Avoiding Liability for Trademark Infringement

-If you find yourself, instead, facing allegations of trademark infringement and you’re seeking ways to protect yourself from liability, there are specific defenses available under the Trade Marks Act 1994 as well.
+If you find yourself, instead, facing allegations of trademark infringement and you’re seeking ways to protect yourself from liability, there are specific defences available under the Trade Marks Act 1994 as well.

 1. You Had Permission (Consent)